-• Start Geometer's Sketchpad by double-clicking on GSP 4.06.
+• Start Geometer's Sketchpad.

 If you don't have a shortcut to Geometer's Sketchpad on the desktop or in the Program menu, you can find the original in C:\Program Files\Sketchpad .

 2. DESARGUES' THEOREM

 Desargues' Theorem states that 2 (projective) triangles are perspective with respect to a point if and only if they are perspective with respect to a line.
 The purpose of this lab is to construct 2 triangles which are perspective with respect to a point, and show that they are also perspective with respect to a line, thus yielding an example of (one direction of) Desargues' Theorem.